Sarin: Health effects

 Like some other nerve agents that affect the neurotransmitter acetylcholine, sarin attacks the nervous system by interfering with the degradation of the neurotransmitter acetylcholine at neuromuscular junctions.
 Death usually occurs as a result of asphyxia due to the inability to control the muscles involved in breathing.

 Initial symptoms following exposure to sarin are a runny nose, tightness in the chest, and constriction of the pupils (miotic action).
 Soon after, the person will have difficulty breathing and experience nausea and drooling.
 This progresses to losing control of bodily functions, which may cause the person to vomit, defecate, and urinate.
 This phase is followed by twitching and jerking.
 Ultimately, the person becomes comatose and suffocates in a series of convulsive spasms.
 Common mnemonics for the symptomatology of organophosphate poisoning, including sarin, are the "killer Bs" of bronchorrhea and bronchospasm because they are the leading cause of death, and SLUDGE – salivation, lacrimation, urination, defecation, gastrointestinal distress, and emesis (vomiting).
-Death may follow in one to ten minutes after direct inhalation, but may also occur after a delay ranging from hours to several weeks, in cases where exposure is limited but no antidote is applied.
+Death may follow in one to ten minutes after direct inhalation, but may also occur after a delay ranging from hours to several weeks in cases where exposure is limited but no antidote is applied.

-Sarin has a high volatility (ease with which a liquid can turn into vapour) relative to similar nerve agents, making inhalation very easy, and may even absorb through the skin.
-A person's clothing can release sarin for about 30 minutes after it has come in contact with sarin gas, which can lead to exposure of other people.
+Sarin has a high volatility (ease with which a liquid can turn into vapour) relative to similar nerve agents, making inhalation very easy.
+It may even absorb through the skin.
+A person's clothing can release sarin for about 30 minutes after it has come in contact with sarin gas, which can lead to its exposure to other people.

 Management

 Treatment measures have been described.
 Treatment is typically with the antidotes atropine and pralidoxime.
 Atropine, an antagonist to muscarinic acetylcholine receptors, is given to treat the physiological symptoms of poisoning.
 Since muscular response to acetylcholine is mediated through nicotinic acetylcholine receptors, atropine does not counteract the muscular symptoms.
 Pralidoxime can regenerate cholinesterases if administered within approximately five hours.
 Biperiden, a synthetic acetylcholine antagonist, has been suggested as an alternative to atropine due to its better blood–brain barrier penetration and higher efficacy.

+Asoxime chloride, commonly known as HI-6, has been shown to be significantly more effective for AChE reactivation in Sarin poisoning than standard oximes such as pralidoxime (or 2-PAM) and obidoxime.